 Or how a bad signal on the crankshaft sensor can have starting problems as result (often a car where to no avail a glow timer is fitted).

-After Bruce from Waimamaku Service Station attended the DMS11 training seminar in Whangarei (27 07 2010).
-Bruce wrote as comment in the evaluation form that as most value to him was: "Learning the function of TCV and Spill value timing in injector Pump.
-Timing Settings were of most value"
+After Ross from Kawakawa Auto Services Ltd attended the DMS11 training seminar in Whangarei (27 07 2010).
+Ross wrote as comment in the evaluation form that as most value to him was: "Thank you very pleased with the course.
+I learnt where to look who to ask and met good people."

 This diagnostic course's content is very practical and can be used immediately with no special tools required other than a fast (10 MS/sec or more) and accurate dual channel scope.
 Our ATS